Christmas gifts, the dilemma of dilemmas for aspiring minimalists! Giving, receiving – it all becomes fraught.

-There are a few very special people in my life and it is such a pleasure to give them a treat.
+There are a few very special people in my life and it’s a pleasure to give them a treat.
 Being forced to find the perfect gift by 25 December is not always such a pleasure!

 Take a deep breath – you’re probably going to be gifted some new clutter this holiday season!

 The thing to remember in all of this is that stuff is just stuff.
 The purpose of minimalism is to transcend stuff – to not get weighed down by the pursuit of stuff, and not to derive meaning from mere stuff.
-Focus on the love and meaning this Christmas, and don’t sweat the stuff.
+Focus on the love and meaning this Christmas.
+Don’t sweat the stuff.